herculesc/CHANGE-MINING2025/README.md

 - Training **deep learning models for change detection**
 - Land use and land cover studies focused on **mining activities**

+## 📄 License

+The **CHANGE-MINING2025** dataset is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to:

+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material

+**Under the following terms:**

+- 📌 **Attribution** — You must give appropriate credit to the authors:
+  Hércules C. S. Pereira, Valdivino A. Santiago Júnior, Elcio H. Shiguemori
+  Suggested citation:
+  > *CHANGE-MINING2025: A Dataset for Change Detection in Mining Areas Using Sentinel-2 Images (2017–2024)*

+- 🚫 **NonCommercial** — Use is not permitted for commercial purposes.

+Full legal text available at: [https://creativecommons.org/licenses/by-nc/4.0/legalcode](https://creativecommons.org/licenses/by-nc/4.0/legalcode)

 ---

 📌 *For more information, please refer to the associated publication or contact the project authors.*